PacktPublishing/-Designing-Hexagonal-Architecture-with-Java---Second-Edition/Chapter15/README.md

 *To test the layered architecture*
 ```
-# Enter into the hexagonal directory
+# Enter into the layered directory
 mvn clean test
 ```